EudyContreras/NodeJS-Server-API-Template/README.md

 [Heroku Demo](https://node-react-api-template-engine.herokuapp.com/)

-A simple Node JS API backed backed by express and mongoDB.
-It features a fully installable Isomorphic/Universal rendering using react as a well as redux for state management.
-The
+A simple and production ready Node JS Teamplate Engine backed by express and mongoDB using the MERN stack architecuture.
+It features a fully installable Isomorphic/Universal rendering experience using react, as a well as redux for state management.
+The boilerplate is highly customizable and it allows you to choose the render method of choice.
+(Isomorphic , SSR, CSR)

 ## Isomorphic react PWA backed by Express and MongoDB